bnadlerjr/lunchlotto/README.md

 ## Overview
 The idea for this web application came from a conversation with two former co-workers.
-Our developers are distributed between the home office and various clients.
+Our developers are distributed between the home office and various clients across New York City.
 Other than quarterly meetings, it can be rare to see co-workers and share experiences.
 This app attempts to help that situation by scheduling lunches with random co-workers at various locations that are convenient to both people.

 ## Features